-Why Two Dogs Are Better Than One
+Why Two Dogs Are Better Than One: Tips and Benefits

-The Search for a New Dog
+Our Search for a New Dog

 In early 2005, a few months after we lost our beloved dog Petra at the age of 16, our family decided to was time to get a new dog.
 We checked the local animal shelters for a couple of weeks, but could not settle on the right dog or puppy.
 We had to feel "right" about the potential new member of our family.